 This can help you with better concentration and energy throughout the day.

 Pack healthy snacks

 Carry snacks with you so that you can eat throughout the day to maintain brain fuel.
 Fruit, vegetables and nuts make great study snacks.

 Maintain adequate fluid intake

 Carrying a water bottle around with you can help you resist that tempting soft drink.

 These can include nutritious food such as fruit, vegetables, grains, dairy products, meat and eggs.

 For healthy and affordable fresh food, check out the local markets, for example, the Queen Victoria Market close to RMIT City campus.

 Prepare healthy meals with friends

-This makes things more interesting and cheaper.
+This can help make things more interesting and cheaper.